 My process is mainly material driven, though the science behind humans interaction with and reaction to colours play a big role in the subjects I choose.

 The colours created and the sceneries depicted are however images from my own memories, and are often based on my deep love for the ocean being a passionate diver.
-Other reoccurring themes are the skies and the beauty and calm found in nature in general.
+Other reoccurring themes are the skies and the beauty, calm, and colour combinations found in nature in general.

 This is just a small intro to my work, if you are interested in knowing more please feel free to contact me.